Dewalt-arch/pimpmyadlab/readme.md

 # Revision history

+# Revision 2.0.0
+  - changes to setting the network ip, gateway, subnet, dns no longer using a powershell array
+  - added registry keys AppsUseLightTheme and SystemUsesLightTheme = 0
+  - reworked dc, punisher, and spiderman setups
+  - disable network card power management on all machines

 # Revision 1.0.8
   - fix_setspn function enchancement (updated)
   - function now dynamically aquires the machine name and domain-name